Tomb of Washington, Mt. Vernon., 1880

-Stereoscopic view of the path to Washington's tomb.
-Two visitors stand next to the tomb's entrance.
-A third person can be seen at the far right.
-Mounted on orange board.
-The front of the stereograph has the photographer's imprint, N. G. Johnson Photographer, 309 9th St., Washington, D. C. Only Authorized Publisher of Mount Vernon Views.
-A preprinted label affixed on the reverse reads, Tomb of Washington, Mt.
-Vernon, The ante room to the Vault is about 12 feet square, and here are seen the Sarcophagi; the one on the right containing the remains of George Washington, and that on the left, those of Martha, his wife.
+Cabinet card of Washington's tomb at Mount Vernon.
+Several people stand near the entrance.
+A label adhered to the back of the cardboard mount reads: Tomb of Washington, Mt.
+Vernon.
+The ante room to the Vault is about 12 feet square, and here are seen the Sarcophagi; the one on the right containing the remains of General Washington, and that on the left, those of Martha, his wife.
 It was built in accordance with the directions contained in Washington's will, to which his remains were removed in 1831.
 N. G. Johnson, Photographer, 426 7th St., Washington, D. C. Only authorized publisher of Mt.
 Vernon Views.
-An accompanying note indicates the stereograph is a gift of Robert Waldsmih, October 1979.
+A blue ink stamped text reads, "Copyright 1880 by the Mount Vernon Association."

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms